alephium/ralph-lsp/README.md

 # Configuration

-The compiler needs a config file, otherwise `ralph-lsp` won't work.
-You can create the following file in the root of your project:
+Create a mandatory config file named `build.ralph` in your project's root directory.
+You can use the following sample as reference:

 `build.ralph`